-Similar to Garmin Connect, but usable on its own (doesn’t have to be paired with another device), Strava is a great app for tracking activity.
-It’s much more simplified than Garmin Connect with way less information tracked, but it provides just enough detail for seeing your progress and help you train better.
+This app is usable on its own on your phone (doesn’t have to be paired with another device), Strava is a great app for tracking activity but note that it is quite basic.
+It’s much more simplified than Garmin Connect or Gaia for example, with way less information tracked and way less accuracy.
+It does provide just enough detail for seeing your progress and help you train better though.
 A lot more people are on Strava, which I find fun because you can see your friends’ activity, learn about new routes, and get motivated to work out more.
 I tried the pro version but honestly, I don’t think it’s worth the money.
 The free version is totally great.

-AllTrails is my favourite easy-to-use app for finding trail maps and stats, and it’s free!
-They have a paid pro version for $30/yr also.
-If you’re going to download only one app, this is it.
-It has every feature you could want.
-You can find over 50,000 trails in Canada and the USA, you can get all the stats you’ll need about the hike including directions to it, you can record your hikes using the app, you can see your progress on the topographical map to help with navigation, you can make lists of faves or hikes to do, read and write trail reviews, and you can even download the map for offline navigation (in the pro version only).
+AllTrails is a great easy-to-use app for finding trail maps and stats.
+They have a free version as well as a paid pro version for $30/yr, which you need to download maps to be accessible offline (which is virtually anywhere you’d hike).
+It has lots of features.
+It’s probably the most popular and widely-used app as it’s quite basic, simplified and user-friendly.
+You can find over 50,000 trails in Canada and the USA, you can get all the stats you’ll need about the hike including directions to it, you can record your hikes using the app, you can see your progress on the topographical map to help with navigation, you can make lists of faves or hikes to do, read and write trail reviews.

 iParks Navigator is an app for finding and navigating trails within Metro Vancouver.
 The app is designed by the City of Vancouver.
 As they describe, it “helps you to explore all that’s best about Metro Vancouver’s regional parks and greenspaces system.
 It also includes the city-owned parks of City of Coquitlam, City of North Vancouver, City of Richmond, and City of Vancouver.”